-I drove across the state to the campsite on the NYS Thruway.
-I stopped once to get a cup of coffee and use the restrooms.
+I drove across the state on the NYS Thruway to the campsite I stopped once to get a cup of coffee and use the restrooms.
 I glanced at the large posters on the walls that gave historical information about the area.
 I knew some of the history of my state.
 I had gone to Seneca Falls to the Women’s Right Museum and sitting on Elizabeth Cady Stanton’s porch, I silently thanked her for all she did in 1847 to help females get the vote.
-I took art classes at The Chautauqua Institute established in 1874 as a church camp and later turned into an education center.
+I took art classes at The Chautauqua Institute which was established in 1874 as a church camp and later turned into an educational center.
 I knew Frederick Douglass frequented this part of the state and that John Brown, the abolitionist, was buried in Lake Placid.
-The Underground Railroad had passage through New York and after Harriet Tubman helped so many slaves escape to freedom she settled in Auburn, NY.
+The Underground Railroad had a passage through New York and after Harriet Tubman helped so many slaves escape to freedom she settled in Auburn, NY.
 I had heard once about the strange Oneida Community founded in 1848 which offered a system of free love to all its members.
-In Lily Dale, the Spiritualist community that has been in existence since 1848, I listened with a bit of scepticism to the claims about contacting and communicating with deceased relatives.
+In Lily Dale, the spiritualist community that has been in existence since 1848, I listened with a bit of skepticism to claims about contacting and communicating with the dead.

 Every morning at my little cabin, I would start a fire, make my coffee and read for hours.

-Because of the sudden rapid development and migration from the east, at this time at least thirty spiritual movements, cults, utopian communities or religions sprong up.
-The Shakers, Mormons, the Oneida Community and the Spiritualist are the best known.
+Because of the sudden rapid progress at this time at least thirty spiritual movements, cults, utopian communities or religions sprang up in New York state.
+The Shakers, Mormons, the Oneida Community, and the Spiritualists are the best known.
 And there were many more divergent groups that are now gone and not as well know.